 Poor Ophelia.
 She was a sweet thing, and young, and the men in her life treated her so shabbily.

-But even though Polonius belittles his daughter, the way Shakespeare moves tender through the passage, varying its meaning from one line to the next, makes the speech lovely.
-Polonius is a rat—and he pays for it a couple of acts down the road—but he has a way with words.
+But even though Polonius belittles his daughter to her face, the way Shakespeare moves tender through the passage, varying its meaning from one line to the next, renders the speech remarkable.
+As Hamlet later implies, Polonius is a rat—and he pays for his treachery a couple of acts down the road—but he has a way with words.

 Capulet: How now, how now, chop-logic!
 What is this?